prncevince/konoha-template/README.md

 - `git remote remove origin`
 - `git remote add origin git@url` (git@url of NEW project)

-### Set Upstream branch

-This allows us to use the `make` commands below for pushing initially.

-- `git branch -u origin/master`

 ### Break gitlink in gh-pages branch

 A git submodule needs a "gitlink" to work correctly.